Shipping-436/Shift_1.0/README.md

     1. Enter your company's email address
     1. Select "Send Request"
-    1. You will receive an email on your company's email server to reset your password
+    1. You will receive an email on your company's email server to reset your password 1.The system will verify your login if you are a manager or supervisor you will have different authorizations than those with non-managerial positions.

 ___